US 36 Wildlife Crossings

 Motor vehicles and bicyclists on US 36 north of Boulder

-The North Foothills Bikeway Feasibility Study is underway to determine the feasibility of a bikeway along US 36.
-This study aims to determine the viability of constructing a dedicated bikeway that would be physically separated from motorized traffic.
+The North Foothills Bikeway Feasibility Study was completed in August.
+The study determined the feasibility of a bikeway along US 36.
+The study’s aim was to determine the viability of constructing a dedicated bikeway that would be physically separated from motorized traffic.

 Planners are collaborating closely to ensure any proposed bikeway and wildlife crossings are properly coordinated.
 The designs for both projects will be carefully aligned to accommodate the needs of the other, so that the implementation of one will not adversely impact the other.